luoping1004/dgSeq/README.md

 Ping Luo, Li-Ping Tian, Jishou Ruan, and Fang-Xiang Wu

-dgSeq predict disease genes from a PPI network and a differential network.
+dgSeq predicts disease genes from a PPI network and a differential network constructed by RNA-Seq data.

 Basic Usage